CivicaDigital/NodeJsDojo/README.md

 ```bash
 node --version
 ```
-You should see a version number in the format of `v8.x.x`.
+You should see a version number in the format of `v8.x.x`

+## What is Node.js?